 Here’s a 409 being either installed or removed from the ’65 Chevy.

-Two girls are playing with their barbie dolls in the shade of the ’65 Biscayne.
+Meanwhile, two girls are playing with their Barbie dolls in the shade of that ’65 Biscayne.

 While an older girl daydreams on the trunk.
 About what life post-Barbie will be like?